 Metal energy also corresponds to your Lungs, Large Intestines and Skin in Chinese Medicine so what does this mean for your health?

 In regard to your respiratory system this year could potentially be a bad year for colds and flu, throat infections, asthma, and allergies.
-So it will be important to work on boosting your immunity and keeping your lungs strong.
-You can do this with deep belly breathing exercises and good diet as well as having a course of acupuncture preventively in autumn, the metal season, to help you cope better with winter colds and flu.
+So it will be important to work on supporting your immunity and keeping your lungs strong.
+You can do this with deep belly breathing exercises and good diet as well as having a course of acupuncture preventatively in autumn, the metal season, to help you cope better with winter colds and flu.

 The fire energy is drying to the body and can stir up inflammation so you may find yourself more easily constipated this year.
 Irritable Bowel or Inflammatory Bowel diseases may also play up more than usual.
 It will be important for you to nourish your Large Intestine with probiotics and fermented foods and be more mindful of your diet when your digestion or allergies are playing up.
 Staying well hydrated by drinking good quality spring water in this fire year will be crucial for supporting your health.